benmthomas/pgadmin-gke-cloud-sql/README.md

 sh ./create.sh
 ```

-Next, to deploy the application, apply the k8s manifests located in the `/kubernetes/gke` directory:
+Next, to deploy the application by applying the k8s manifests located in the `/kubernetes/gke` directory:

 ```bash
 sh ./deploy.sh